bogorad/llm-summary-compare/README.md

 This will:
 - Generate summaries using each model in parallel (direct API calls)
 - Anonymize results with random IDs (A-F depending on model count)
-- Compare using Gemini judge and determine winner
+- Compare using Gemini 3 Pro judge and determine winner
 - Report per-model timing

 ## Output